Stay Current on the California Electricity Market

 Anaheim Public Utilities continues to be well positioned in the marketplace.
 Anaheim has the generating resources in place to meet anticipated summer electric demand.
 However, even though the power supply outlook is stable, extremely hot weather conditions, coupled with supply or transmission disruptions, could result in supply shortages in Southern California or even statewide.
-Because Anaheim relies on the statewide power grid to bring electricity home from resources throughout the West, Anaheim is required to participate in state mandated load reductions, which may include rotating outages, to help maintain the overall stability of the power transmission grid.
+Because Anaheim relies on the statewide power grid operated by the California ISO to bring electricity home from resources throughout the West, Anaheim is required to participate in state mandated load reductions, which may include rotating outages, to help maintain the overall stability of the power transmission grid.

 Wise Energy Use